-I have also done a fair number of oratorio learning tracks, and some orchestral songs.
-I may upload these later, but in the mean time do ask if there's something you're after.
+I have also done a fair number of oratorio learning tracks, and other concert works for voice and orchestra.
+I've uploaded most of these, but do ask if there's something you're after.

 PLEASE NOTE: all recordings must be downloaded and saved.
 You can't stream them off this site!